Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Preliminary

-Traditional modeling approaches, such as multi-rigid-body dynamics, represent quadruped robots as a movable base (i.e., the body) with kinematic chains (i.e., the legs) attached, applicable to various quadruped robots, as shown in Fig.~\ref{fig:float_base}.
+Traditional modeling approaches represent the quadruped robot as a movable base (i.e., the body) with kinematic chains (i.e., the legs) attached, as shown in Fig.~\ref{fig:float_base}.

-As illustrated in Fig.~\ref{fig:float_base}, the Unitree Go1, for example, exhibits $12$ Degrees of Freedom (DOFs) for the limbs alone, with $6$ underactuated DoFs for the floating base's position and orientation relative to an inertial frame~\citep{righetti2011inverse}.
+As illustrated in Fig.~\ref{fig:float_base}, the Unitree Go1, for example, exhibits $12$ degrees of freedom (DOFs) for the limbs alone, with $6$ underactuated DoFs for the floating base's position and orientation relative to an inertial frame~\citep{righetti2011inverse}.
+The configuration space of quadruped robots is typically parameterized as~\citep{mistry2010inverse}